emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 The refurbishment of existing devices with eco designed parts is part of LCM. datamodel pieces are needed to track these configuration updates.

+# Rational for standardisation at the IETF

+modularity: info models to describe that, state, what was changed, what was adapted to sustainability, which part is adapted to eco design, on which aspect

+Does the datamodel need to say that the device is modular, how it is modular ?

+## migration

+## LCA

+# Impact on datamodels

+trajectory of migration of legacy devices components to prepare them to eco design :

+which parts, which order : firmware, software, hardware (power block)

+TODO add link to sust draft and inventory draft

 # Security Considerations

 The tracking of LCM information may reveal information on the owner of the device

 # IANA Considerations

 This document has no IANA actions.

 --- back